 2. Professional video lighting: Since you’re competing with the Pewdiepies of the online world, professional lighting is a must.
 It’s not rocket science, a few online videos will teach you the trick.
 Remember that even if you’re using colorful lights for your background, stick to white for the foreground to maintain clarity, make your face look fresh and vibrant.
 Here are your best options:

 - Small ring light: This little wonder can be used even for mobile video calls.
 It is compact, comes with a tripod for flexibility, and its brightness can be adjusted.
-There are other features such as 3-color lighting mode, USB-powered LED, low heat output, and an energy-saving mechanism.
+There are other features such as a 3-color lighting mode, USB-powered LED, low heat output, and an energy-saving mechanism.

 - Mount Dog Softbox light: Investing in a beginner-level softbox will add a nice natural touch of lighting to your face, which is what makes it perfect for portrait shots.
 It is a tool used by both photographers and online content creators.
 It is compact as well but will take a little more investment.

 3. Earphones/headphones with mic: Teachers spending hours being plugged in should prefer lightweight, compact headphones with a mic.
-In order to avoid saying, “Can you hear me now?” and fiddling with your basic earphones, laptop audio, and speakers, you need a good pair of earphones with a mic.
+To avoid saying, “Can you hear me now?” and fiddling with your basic earphones, laptop audio, and speakers, you need a good pair of earphones with a mic.
 Generally, Sennheiser, Sony, and JBL are the safest and most credible choices for any kind of audio equipment.
 Here are some options.

 - Sennheiser PC 3 Chat On-Ear Headphone: These compact earphones provide noise-canceling, a wide frequency response range, and stereo sound.
 They are reasonably priced as well.